jcmcallister/sometiles/README.md

 ##Running a server

- Install with
-`npm i sometiles` wherever you download/extract to or pull the repo to.
+ + Install with `npm i sometiles` wherever you download/extract to or pull the repo to.

- Alter the `connectSocket()` function at the top of `js/net.js` to go to the server host.
+ + Alter the `connectSocket()` function at the top of `js/net.js` to go to the server host.

- Fire it up with `nodejs server.js` or `iojs server.js`
+ + Fire it up with `nodejs server.js` or `iojs server.js`

 ###Defaults
- Port: 3000
+ + Port: 3000
- Client-side JS Debug Logs: ON
+ + Client-side JS Debug Logs: ON
- (more to come)
+ + (more to come)

 ##To Play

-Just fire it up, visit your server's page in a browser, and click "New Game" on the menu.
++ Just fire it up, visit your server's page in a browser, and click "New Game" on the menu.

-The demo runs on IceWeasel, Chrome, and Firefox.
+The demo runs on Iceweasel, Chrome, and Firefox.

 ###2-Player mode
- Have the host visit your server's webpage, and create a new game.
+ + Have the host visit your server's webpage, and create a new game.
- Direct a friend to the server's webpage, click "Join Game", and enter the host's IP address (as shown on the host's screen after the New Game is created) and click "Go!".
+ + Direct a friend to the server's webpage, click "Join Game", and enter the host's IP address (as shown on the host's screen after the New Game is created) and click "Go!".
- Play!
+ + Play!
- //*Report bugs as Issues if you find something, please...*
+ + //*Report bugs as Issues if you find something, please...*

 ##Future Work
-Fantastic stochastic mechanics like *D20 saving throws*, **swordplay**, environmental effects (e.g. trap tiles) and more!
++ Fantastic stochastic mechanics like *D20 saving throws*, **swordplay**, environmental effects (e.g. trap tiles) and more!
 Gotta start with gameplay basics first though!

-More efficient Web Socketry to increase scalability.
++ More efficient Web Socketry to increase scalability.